hbctraining/scRNA-seq/lessons/merged_SC_marker_identification.md

 This type of analysis is typically recommended for when evaluating a single sample group/condition.
 We are comparing each cluster against all other clusters to identify marker genes using the ` FindAllMarkers()` function.
 The cells in each cluster are treated as replicates, and a differential expression analysis is performed with the specified statistical test.
 The default is a Wilcoxon Rank Sum test, but there are other options available.

-The `FindAllMarkers()` function has two important arguments which provide thresholds for determining whether a gene is a marker:
+The `FindAllMarkers()` function has three important arguments which provide thresholds for determining whether a gene is a marker:

 - `logfc.threshold`: minimum log2 foldchange for average expression of gene in cluster relative to the average expression in all other clusters combined.
 Default is 0.25.
 	- **Cons:**